Own-Data-Privateer/hoardy-web/extension/README.md

 - disable `Enable Chrome Web Store Integration`,
 - etc, see there for more info.

-Congratulations, from now on `pWebArc` --- or any other extension that has `update_url` field set in its `manifest.json`, regardless of its availability at [Chrome Web Store](https://chromewebstore.google.com/) --- will get checked for updates periodically.
+Congratulations, from now on `Hoardy-Web` --- or any other extension that has `update_url` field set in its `manifest.json`, regardless of its availability at [Chrome Web Store](https://chromewebstore.google.com/) --- will get checked for updates periodically.

-- If you installed `pWebArc` (or another extension which has `update_url` field set) via a CRX, then `chromium-web-store` can even automatically update it for you.
+- If you installed `Hoardy-Web` (or another extension which has `update_url` field set) via a CRX, then `chromium-web-store` can even automatically update it for you.
-- If you installed `pWebArc` (or another extension) via `Load Unpacked`, you will have to manually re-install it from [a new release](https://github.com/Own-Data-Privateer/pwebarc/releases) on updates, but you will at least get notified about it updating without you needing to check manually.
+- If you installed `Hoardy-Web` (or another extension) via `Load Unpacked`, you will have to manually re-install it from [a new release](https://github.com/Own-Data-Privateer/hoardy-web/releases) on updates, but you will at least get notified about it updating without you needing to check manually.

 See [`chromium-web-store`'s README](https://github.com/NeverDecaf/chromium-web-store) for more info and instructions, especially if you get `CRX_REQUIRED_PROOF_MISSING` or `Apps, extensions and user scripts cannot be added from this website` errors.

 # Recommended next steps

-- Open `pWebArc`'s popup and press the `Help` button there.
+- Open `Hoardy-Web`'s popup and press the `Help` button there.
   Read the contents of that page.

-- Eventually, install and see the docs of [the `wrrarms` tool](../tool/).
+- Eventually, install and see the docs of [the `hoardy` tool](../tool/).

 # Development